-Parker Esswein, Macy Frank, Lars Krugel, Vanessa Obrycki, and Gab Zuern
+Parker Esswein, Macy Frank, Lars Krugel, and Gab Zuern

 Treating heart failure by injecting mesenchymal stem cells (MSC) into the myocardium via an injection device and a needle-tipped catheter is a novel approach that can improve quality of life.
 The procedure is currently performed manually (10 - 14 sequential injections), so MSCs are delivered into the myocardium at an uncontrolled flow rate with susceptibility to rapid injections that reduce cell retention in the myocardium and induce cell reflux and damage.
-While slower injection rates improve cell retention, they incite operator hand fatigue, resulting in inconsistent cell delivery that causes therapeutically ineffective MSC clumping.
+While slower injection rates improve cell retention, they incite operator hand fatigue, generating inconsistent cell delivery that causes therapeutically ineffective MSC clumping.
 As a result, a novel automatic injection device is required to improve stem cell delivery and enhance the clinical success of intramyocardial MSC injections.
-The design must integrate with the procedural syringe-catheter system, limit operator intervention to promote procedural use, provide two slow, controlled injection rates to maximize cell retention, and maintain standard cell viability.
+The design must integrate with the procedural syringe-catheter system, limit operator intervention to promote clinical use, provide controlled injection rates to maximize cell retention, maintain standard cell viability, and act as a research tool to inform and optimize treatment.
 It also needs a feedback system that displays the injection force throughout each procedure, increasing injection efficacy by assisting with catheter insertion and establishing catheter obstruction susceptibility.
-Although existing infusion pump systems and automatic injection devices are a promising solution, they are not approved for stem cell delivery, are not compatible with the intramyocardial syringe-catheter system, and can not display intramyocardial MSC injection forces.
+Although existing infusion pump systems and automatic injection devices are a promising solution, they are not approved for stem cell delivery, are not compatible with the intramyocardial syringe-catheter system, and can not display intramyocardial MSC injection forces in real-time.
 These are critical limitations that prevent their use, especially since MSC viability is pertinent to the success of each procedure.

-To achieve accurate injections, the injector consists of a stepper motor that autonomously rotates a fully threaded metal bolt to drive a force application block toward the procedural syringe, injecting 0.5 mL of MSCs into the myocardium at a 30 or 60 second injection rate.
-A syringe clamp mold within the injector base fastens the required 1 mL syringe in place, preventing any displacement during each injection.
-Following each successful injection, the force application block moves back to the starting position, allowing syringe removal and insertion to take place within the required 15 second dwell time between injections.
-The injector feedback system is controlled by an Arduino Uno microcontroller and detects force via an FSR force sensor attached to the force application block, receiving and displaying the force applied by the injector to the syringe throughout each injection.
-An LED built into the feedback circuit signals when the 2.40 N threshold is reached to indicate potential catheter obstruction.
+To achieve accurate injections, the injector consists of a stepper motor that autonomously rotates a threaded rod to drive a force application block toward the procedural syringe, injecting 0.5 mL of MSCs into the myocardium at a 30 or 60 second injection rate.
+A syringe mold and clamp within the injector base fastens the required 1 mL syringe in place, preventing any displacement during each injection.
+Following each successful injection, the force application block moves back to the starting position, allowing syringe removal and insertion to take place within the required 60 second dwell time between injections.
+The injector feedback system is controlled by an Arduino Uno microcontroller and detects force via an FSG force sensor attached to the force application block, receiving and displaying the force applied by the injector to the syringe throughout each procedure.
+An LED built into the feedback circuit signals when the 4.10 N threshold is reached to indicate potential catheter obstruction.
+The entire system is battery operated and thus portable, displaying its clinical translatability.